 After the spin-off, we will be an independent, publicly-traded company.
-Immediately following the spin-off, we expect to have approximately 300 record holders of shares of our common stock and approximately 28.0 million shares of our common stock outstanding, based on the number of stockholders and shares of Ensign common stock that we expect will be outstanding as of the record date, the distribution ratio and the anticipated exchange of Cornerstone equity awards for Pennant equity awards in connection with the distribution.
+Immediately following the spin-off, we expect to have approximately record holders of shares of our common stock and approximately shares of our common stock outstanding, based on the number of stockholders and outstanding shares of Ensign common stock on , 2019, the anticipated conversion of Cornerstone equity awards for Pennant equity awards in connection with the distribution and assuming each holder of Ensign common stock will receive one share of Pennant common stock for every two shares of Ensign common stock.
 The actual number of shares to be distributed will be determined as of the record date and will reflect any repurchases of shares of Ensign common stock and issuances of shares of Ensign common stock in respect of awards under The Ensign Group, Inc. equity-based incentive plans between the date the Ensign board of directors declares the dividend for the distribution and the record date for the distribution.